Skip to main content

 Rules

-output is only allowed when is_last_step is true
+• output is forbidden when is_last_step is false

 Code examples